 Greenhouse gas reduction goals

-In order to measure progress toward these goals and to better understand our contribution to global climate change, we prepare a biennial greenhouse gas (GHG) inventory.
-The focus is on the GHG emissions associated with core business operations, such as fleet fuel consumption, electricity and natural gas use.
+To measure progress toward these goals and to better understand our contribution to global climate change, we prepare an annual greenhouse gas (GHG) inventory.
+The focus is on the GHG emissions associated with core business operations, such as fleet fuel consumption, electricity, and natural gas use.
+Read EWEB's 2022 GHG inventory.

 Here in Eugene, we are fortunate to have one of the cleanest power portfolios in the nation, with almost no electricity sourced from fossil fuels.
 Eighty percent of Eugene's power comes from carbon-free hydroelectric energy.
 The remaining 20 percent of our power comes from conventional and renewable resources.